 Target audiences: high-tech companies in sales or pre-sale growth stages and mature hi-tech companies that utilize growth channels based on technological innovation and/or seek assistance in funding innovative R&D.

-focuses on collaboration between industry and academia to produce advanced technologies and innovative products.
+The Technological Infrastructure Division focuses on collaboration between industry and academia to produce advanced technologies and innovative products.
 The incentive programs offered by this division promote cooperation, exchange of knowledge and experience, and development of generic groundbreaking knowledge by an integrated group of researchers from academia and industry.
 These incentive programs seek to strengthen the long-term technological advantages of Israeli industry in face of fierce international competition.

 Target audiences: university researchers interested in transforming their discoveries into products; academic research institutions looking for new and practical research directions for the industry; industrial corporations interested in developing innovative products.